SAMM — SecuryTik Active Mikrotik

 Is SAMM free?
 What does Pro add?

 The Free tier is free forever and includes every feature.
-Pro and Pro Max
+Plus, Pro and Pro Max

 don't unlock features — they raise the caps on AAA users, hotspot cards and